 Les chasses aux œufs de Pâques

-- In Paris, a big egg hunt is organised in the Buttes-Chaumont park by the famous confectionery A la Mère de Famille.
+- In Paris, a giant egg hunt is organised in the Buttes-Chaumont park by the famous confectionery A la Mère de Famille.

 - There is also an egg hunt in the garden of the Champs-Elysées in the presence of many pastry chefs from luxury hotels.

-- To the east of Paris, Provins invites children to take a stroll through the streets of the medieval city.
-More than 8,000 chocolate eggs are distributed by people in medieval costume.
+- To the east of Paris, Provins invites children to stroll through the medieval city’s streets.
+People in medieval costumes distribute more than 8,000 chocolate eggs.

 - The gardens of the Manoir d’Eyrignac (Périgord Noir) organise the annual event Les Trésors de Pâques (Easter Treasures).
 Children become adventurers in search of lost chocolates.
 To do so, they will have to solve riddles.
 A similar event is organised in the Gardens of Marqueyssac (Dordogne Valley).

-- The biggest egg hunt in France takes place at the castle of Vaux-le-Vicomte.
-From Saturday to Easter Monday, children are invited to find some 110,000 eggs scattered throughout the castle gardens.
-The event is accompanied by numerous entertainments and workshops for young and old.
+- The biggest egg hunt in France takes place at the chateau of Vaux-le-Vicomte.
+Children are invited to find 110,000 eggs scattered throughout the castle gardens from Saturday to Easter Monday.
+Numerous entertainments and workshops accompany the event for young and old.

 Easter egg hunts in Alsace